 Get a card with low or no income requirements

-Valuable rewards and benefits are often reserved for high spenders, but as of 2017, American Express no longer enforces minimum income requirements.
+Valuable rewards and benefits are often reserved for high spenders.
+Fortunately, since 2017, American Express has not enforced minimum income requirements.
 Now, Canadians have an even wider range of low-income cards to choose from.

 Pros: